THE THIRD CULTURE

 I have taken the editorial license to create a written narrative from my tapes, but although the participants have read, and in some cases edited, the transcriptions of their spoken words, there is no intention that the following chapters in any way represent their writing.
 For that, read their own books.
 I have also made the assumption that the views of scientists such as Richard Dawkins and Martin Rees on natural selection and cosmology are of more interest to readers than my own ideas on such subjects.
 I have thus written myself (and my questions) out of the text.
 Finally, remarks made about other scientists and their work are general in nature and were not made as responses to the text.

-Excerpted from The Third Culture: Beyond the Scientific Revolution by John Brockman (Simon & Schuster, 1995) .
+First published in The Los Angeles Times, 1991.
+Introduction to The Third Culture: Beyond the Scientific Revolution by John Brockman (Simon & Schuster, 1995) .
 Copyright © 1995 by John Brockman.
 All rights reserved.